Skip to contents

 #> e) footnote code (if available)

-#> are separated by tabs; the first record of each file contains the column headers
+#> spaces; the first record of each file contains the column headers for the data

-#> for the data elements stored in each field.
-Each record ends with a new line
+#> elements stored in each field.
+Each record ends with a new line character.

 #>